 There are many ways to practice guitar chords, but today we are focusing on a few key exercises for greater accuracy and speed in your chord transitions.

-If you like this lesson and you’re looking for more free online guitar lessons, be sure to check out our library of guitar lesson videos.
+If you like this lesson and you’re looking for more free online guitar lessons, be sure to check out our library of guitar lessons for beginners.

 If you’re looking for more guidance, be sure to join Tony’s Acoustic Challenge — it’s an online guitar course designed for beginner guitar players.